-Scott D. McCoy is the interim deputy legal director for LGBTQ rights and special litigation at the Southern Poverty Law Center.
+Scott D. McCoy is the deputy legal director for LGBTQ rights and special litigation at the Southern Poverty Law Center.
 His work focuses on LGBTQ people, their families and the communities in which they live, particularly communities in the Deep South.

 McCoy was a member of the trial team in the landmark Ferguson v.
 JONAH case which resulted in a unanimous jury verdict that found conversion therapy — a dangerous practice that purports to change a person’s sexual orientation – is consumer fraud under New Jersey law.
 He has worked across the country to bar conversion therapy for minors.